dialpad/dialtone/apps/dialtone-documentation/docs/design/spacing/index.md

 ## Tokens

-Here are some frequently used tokens.
+Here are some frequently used tokens, don't use values outside the recommended range for specific types of spacing.
 For a complete list, visit the [Spacing Tokens](/tokens/spacing) section.

 <token-table category="space" :tokenList="tokenList" />